nerissaj/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+you no longer have to pass props down from component to component.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+Why is the store known as a 'single source of truth' in a redux application? reduceris a function which takes two arguments – the current state and an action – and returns a new, updated state object based on both arguments.

+by using  an action you can tell  based on what has happened in our app to tell the reducer how to update the state based on that action.

+store is the redux package you get to use the dependencies

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Application state is Immutable.
+Component use props

+thunk is  It’s a special (and uncommon) name for a function that’s returned by another

+use Redux Thunk to make the flow asynchronous so we can make API calls from our action creators.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+ I guess Redux i understand that a little bit better

 ## Project Set Up